lorikayman/RebisTheory/src/lib/rebis_theory.md

   </div>
 </div>

-It is most evident that equipment found in [Rage Prize Box](https://wiki.spiralknights.com/Rage_Prize_Box), [Stormy Prize Box](https://wiki.spiralknights.com/Stormy_Prize_Box), and [Frenzy Prize Box](https://wiki.spiralknights.com/Frenzy_Prize_Box) implies existence of a civilization, responsible for creation of that gear.
+It is most evident that equipment found in [Rage Prize Box](https://wiki.spiralknights.com/Rage_Prize_Box), [Stormy Prize Box](https://wiki.spiralknights.com/Stormy_Prize_Box), and [Frenzy Prize Box](https://wiki.spiralknights.com/Frenzy_Prize_Box) implies existence of at least one civilization, responsible for creation of that gear.

-As we have established initial relation between stone, tortoises and tortomega, we found an image of a civilization of sentient giant tortoises, tortomega -- descendants of drakes, and far descendants of dragons of rage through motif of rage within tortodrones and their equipment, as pointers to an inherently rageous nature.
+As we have established initial relation [between stone, tortoises and tortomega](#omega-shell-and-tortomega), we found an image of a civilization of sentient giant tortoises, tortomega -- descendants of drakes, and far descendants of dragons of rage through [consistent motif of rage](#unreconciled-duality-of-fury-and-serenity) within tortodrones and their equipment, as pointers to an inherently rageous nature of those specie.

-While we were searching for the identity of titans, we proposed their nature to be tortomega through motifs around material of stone.
-We had pointed out a notion of draconic creation myth to resemble other creation myths, which had allowed us to suggest a reason for dragons to perish in the first place -- as a conflict would take place between dragon deities and other faction of formidable power, which would come on top.
-This confict was established in the [lesser creation myth](#lesser-creaton-myth) where we proposed that other faction to be the rider gods, whom those armors were attrbuted to.
+While we were searching for the identity of titans, we have proposed their nature to be tortomega through [motifs and applications surrounding the material of stone](#motif-of-stone-and-serenity-titans).
+We had pointed out a notion of [draconic creation myth](#creation-myth-dragons-as-cosmic-progenitors) to resemble other real-world creation myths, which had allowed us to suggest a reason for dragons to perish in the first place -- a conflict would take place between dragon deities and other faction of formidable power, which would come on top.

+This confict was proposed in the [lesser creation myth](#lesser-creaton-myth), where we have linked rider gods and Olympian pantheon, immitating a paradigm shift found through Olympian gods' establishment after the rebelion against greek Titans.

-This faction's designs are particularly similar to Valkyrian and Spiral Order gear in their respective design elements and mythological contexts.
+This faction's lightning-based designs are particularly similar to Valkyrian and Spiral Order gear in their respective design elements and mythological contexts.
 In order to establish those similarities, we will elaborate on the Valkyrian gear, as we reference equipment associated with frenzy, rage and storms:

 - `A priceless helmet whose name denizens of the Underworld dare not mention` ([Valkyrie Helm](https://wiki.spiralknights.com/Valkyrie_Helm)).